ik-dotnet/AspNetCoreApiStarter/README.md

 * Fork this repo to your new project repo
 * Run through `Getting Started` steps listed above
-* Find and Replace `CodeStreamAspNetCoreApiStart` with `Your Shiny New Project Name` throughout all files in root project directory.
+* Find and Replace `CodeStreamAspNetCoreApiStarter` with `Your Shiny New Project Name` throughout all files in root project directory.
+* Rename the following files in the root directory accordingly:
+    * CodeStreamAspNetCoreApiStarter.sln
+    * CodeStreamAspNetCoreApiStarter.csproj
 * Build and Run to ensure no errors.
 * Update the `LogDNA` section of `appsettings.json` with the new relevant values.
 * Update `appveyor.yml` with relevant Azure publish profile settings of Azure app service you wish to deploy to.